 The Terrace, South Bank: Panoramic views and subtropical-luxe splendour is what one can expect when you step out onto The Terrace at the top of Emporium South Bank, one of the best rooftop bars in Brisbane.
 Sitting 21 floors above terra firma, The Terrace matches boutique cocktails and Asian-inspired eats with poolside vibes and vistas that will have you feeling on top of the world.

-Sixteen Antlers, Brisbane City: The Pullman Hotel has set the standard for rooftop hospitality in The City, with its sky-high bar Sixteen Antlers rising above the asphalt to create a lofty and luxurious experience.
+Sixteen Antlers, Brisbane City: The Pullman Hotel has set the standard for the best rooftop bars in Brisbane, with its sky-high bar Sixteen Antlers rising above the asphalt to create a lofty and luxurious experience.
 This inner-city oasis has a fabulous menu of nibbles, from charcuterie and Vietnamese-style barramundi spring rolls to artisan cheeses and mini brioche sliders.
 As for drinks, sippers can choose from eight cocktails, top-notch wines and beers.